mongodb-industry-solutions/leafy-bank-backend-capitalmarkets-loaders/README.md

 - **Yahoo Finance Market Data ETL**: Extracts, transforms, and loads market data for various asset types using the `yfinance` Python package.
 - **FRED API Macroeconomic Data ETL**: Extracts, transforms, and loads macroeconomic data using the `pyfredapi` Python package.
-- **Financial News Processing**: Scrapes financial news, generates embeddings using AWS Bedrock with the Cohere English v3 model, and calculates sentiment scores using the FinBERT model from Hugging Face.
+- **Financial News Processing**: Scrapes financial news, generates embeddings using `voyage-finance-2` model from Voyage AI, and calculates sentiment scores using the FinBERT model from Hugging Face.

 #### Scheduler